Purple finch: Taxonomy

-This species and the other "American rosefinches" were formerly included with the rosefinches of Eurasia in the genus Carpodacus; however, the three North American species are not closely related to the rosefinches of the Old World, and have thus been moved to the genus Haemorhous by most taxonomic authorities.
+This species and the other "American rosefinches" were formerly included with the rosefinches of Eurasia in the genus Carpodacus; however, the three North American species are not closely related to the rosefinches of the Old World, and have thus been moved to the genus Haemorhous.

-It is included in the finch family, Fringillidae, which is made up of passerine birds found in the northern hemisphere, Africa, and South America.
-The purple finch was originally described by Johann Friedrich Gmelin in 1789.

-There are two subspecies of the purple finch, H. p. purpureus and H. p. californicus.
-H. p. californicus was identified by Spencer F. Baird in 1858.
-It differs from the nominate subspecies in that it has a longer tail and shorter wings.
-The plumage of both males and females is darker, and the coloration of the females is more greenish.
-The bill of H. p. californicus is also longer than that of the nominate subspecies.

 Description

-Adults have a short forked brown tail and brown wings.
+The purple finch is 12–16 cm in overall length and weighs a mean 23.3 g (0.82 oz), ranging from 19.8–28.4 g (0.7 - 1.0 oz).
+It has a short forked brown tail and brown wings.
 Adult males are raspberry red on the head, breast, back and rump; their back is streaked.
 Adult females have light brown upperparts and white underparts with dark brown streaks throughout; they have a white line on the face above the eye.